 The Axolotl (Ambystoma mexicanum) is a unique amphibian that can be found in Mexico.
 It is often called the “Mexican Walking Fish” and is a very unique and fascinating species.

 It is one of the national animals of Mexico and only exists in a few select locations in the wild.

 The axolotl has external gills and large, lidless eyes.
 Its most distinctive feature is its ability to regenerate lost body parts.
 These characteristics make the Axolotl an ideal subject for scientific research.

 The axolotl has webbed feet like most aquatic animals, and has also developed lungs which allow it to breathe oxygen at the surface of the water.

 It uses its long tongue to capture prey.
 Once the prey is captured, the axolotl will crush it with its powerful jaws.

-In the wild, axolotls typically live for about ten years.
-However, in captivity, they can live for up to 15 years.
+In the wild, axolotls typically live for about 10-15 years.
+However, in captivity, they can live for up to 20 years.

 Axolotls have been and continue to be studied widely by scientists.
 They have been subject to many genetic manipulations and studies by researchers looking to understand how these animals are able to regenerate limbs.
 To understand and explore this could lead to incredible breakthroughs in medicine.